ayshaax/reproducible_research/README.md

 **Congratulations!** Your repository with a reproducible analysis of logistic growth data is complete.
 You can add some final comments to the README.md file for any future users who come across your repo.

+**Changing the accessibility**

+Although your fork should have been made public, you can control accessibility to a repo you create by going to the **Danger Zone**.

 - To make your repo public, go to the **Settings** tab and scroll down to the **Danger Zone**.

 - Click on **Change visibility** and then **Change to public**.
 Now your repository will be accessible online.